ebixhaferaj/Online-Shop/README.md

 # Online Shop (Frontend)

 A React Native mobile application that allows users to browse a collection of clothes, add items to a cart, and manage their selections.
-This project demonstrates the frontend implementation of a mobile shopping app, showcasing a seamless user interface and smooth navigation.
+This project demonstrates the frontend implementation of a mobile shopping app.

 ## --Features--